-For investors outside of the United States: we have not, and the underwriters have not, done anything that would permit this offering or possession or distribution of this prospectus in any jurisdiction where action for that purpose is required, other than the United States.
-Persons outside of the United States who come into possession of this prospectus must inform themselves about, and observe any restrictions relating to, the offering of the shares of our common stock and the distribution of this prospectus outside of the United States.
+For investors outside of the United States: we have not, and the underwriters have not, done anything that would permit this offering or possession or distribution of this prospectus in any jurisdiction where

 PROSPECTUS SUMMARY

 This summary highlights selected information that is presented in greater detail elsewhere in this prospectus.
 This summary does not contain all of the information you should consider before investing in our common stock.
 You should read this entire prospectus carefully, including the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our consolidated financial statements and the related notes included elsewhere in this prospectus, before making an investment decision.
 Unless expressly indicated or the context requires otherwise, the terms "Cadre Holdings," "Company," "we," "us," and "our" in this prospectus refer to Cadre Holdings, Inc., a Delaware corporation, and its consolidated subsidiaries.